otto-de/api-guidelines/api-guidelines/global/json/naming-conventions/rules/must-use-same-semantics-for-null-and-absent-properties.md

 ---
-type: MUST
 id: R004020
 ---

-# use same semantics for null and absent properties
+# MUST use same semantics for null and absent properties

 If a property is `nullable` and `not required`, a property `null` value and an absent property must be considered semantically equivalent.